LibrelandCommunity/libreland-server/README.md

 * [Thing Defs Server - http://localhost:8002/swagger](http://localhost:8002/swagger)
 * [UGC Images Server - http://localhost:8003/swagger](http://localhost:8003/swagger)

+Generated documentation on the various data types and relationships can be found in the [docs](./docs) directory.

 ## Development

 To run the server, you need to have Bun and Caddy installed.